achen1296/Apple-Music-Editor/README.md

 - 0x15 = most recently added
   - ditto

-Offset 13 is always 0 for the other offset 4 values (but I wonder if they could be negated by setting the flag).
+Offset 13 is always 0 for the other offset 4 values (but I wonder if they could also be negated by setting the flag?).

 Grandparents: [lpma](#lpma-playlist)

 Parents: [boma](#boma-binary-object) (subtype 0xCA)

-# SLst (Smart Playlist Rules)
+# SLst (Smart Playlist Rules List)

 [Back to TOC](#table-of-contents)